Artificial-Vision-Dynamics/Pacman-Simulation/README.md

 # Pacman-Simulation
 Created a pacman simulation in Python, as a part of Berkeley's University Artificial Intelligence course.
-Depth-first, breadth-first, uniform cost, A* search, minimax and expectimax algorithms were implemented.
+Project is divided into two parts.
+Firstly a basic agent and some search algorithms are implemented.
+In the second part, the problem became more complex while designing intelligent multiagents.

 ## Search - Part 1
 In this project, Pacman agent finds paths through his maze world, both to reach a particular location and to collect food efficiently.
 General search algorithms were built and applied them to Pacman scenarios.
 For more information, visit https://inst.eecs.berkeley.edu/~cs188/sp20/project1/.